 IRS Early Withdrawal Penalties

 Money held within an annuity, or any other qualified retirement arrangement, cannot ordinarily be freely withdrawn before the year during which the account holder reaches age 59 1/2.
 If you take money from your annuity to fund your down payment, you may be forced to pay an additional 10 percent penalty tax on the amount withdrawn in addition to the ordinary income taxes due on the early distribution.

 Insurance Carrier Surrender Charges

 Separate from Uncle Sam's 10 percent early withdraw penalty are the insurance company's own fees and charges for taking back your money before you're supposed to.
 Nearly every annuity contract contains surrender provisions that allow the carrier to keep a portion of your money if you withdraw it within the first several years.
-Every annuity is different, but surrender penalties often range from five to 10 percent, and the expiration of those fees may range from five to 15 years.
+Every annuity is different, but surrender penalties are typically around 10 percent, and the expiration of those fees may range from 30 days to 15 years.